Specific Types Of Anxiety Disorders

 Lifestyle changes to manage anxiety

-It may be beneficial to note that lifestyle changes often reduce anxiety.
-Doctors recommend getting enough exercise.
-Even adopting a mild daily exercise routine could help you manage your stress levels and reduce anxiety.
+Biological factors are relevant in anxiety disorders.
+Anxiety symptoms can often be reduced with lifestyle changes.
+Doctors recommend getting adequate exercise; even adopting a mild daily exercise routine could help you manage your stress levels and reduce anxiety.
 For extra benefits, combine exercise with a healthy diet.
 Note that eating unhealthy food is better than eating no food at all, so look for foods that you enjoy and that fill your body with nutrients.

 Other lifestyle changes can also make a difference.
 Getting enough sleep at night may make you less prone to experiencing certain anxiety symptoms.
 In addition, try to avoid substance use or too much caffeine, as these can worsen symptoms.
 Your stress levels can also make a difference in your mental health.
 Consider stressors in your life that you can reduce with a few lifestyle changes.

 Online therapy is an affordable and discreet option for those who prefer to talk to a professional from home.
-It allows clients to match with a therapist suited to their specific needs and talk to someone when convenient.
-You may also be able to reach out to your therapist by message at any time of day if you have a question or concern.
+It allows clients to match with a therapist suited to their specific needs and talk to someone when it’s convenient for them.
+You may also be able to reach out to your therapist via in-app message at any time of day if you have a question or concern, and they will respond when they can.

 Research shows that online therapy is effective for treating anxiety, too.
 One review showed that online CBT led to a 50% improvement in symptoms of generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and depression and significantly decreased the impact of stress.